Best amp modellers 2023: 10 hi-tech solutions for guitarists covering all budgets and styles

 Reasons to avoid

-Powered by a 2GHz Quad-Core SHARC DSP, Neural DSP’s profiler-cum-modeller might just be the unit to give Fractal and Kemper a run for their money.
+Powered by a 2GHz Quad-Core SHARC DSP, Neural DSP’s profiler-come-modeller might just be the unit to give Fractal and Kemper a run for their money.
 Its power move lies in being able to run multiple amplifier and effects chains at once with a latency unnoticeable to the human ear.

-As the name suggests, you have four independent signal paths to play with at any one time, and you can direct one to feed into another, creating complex wet-dry setups, or layers of textured gain to dig into as a song progresses.
+As the name suggests, you have four independent signal paths to play with at any one time, and you can direct one to feed into another, creating complex wet-dry setups or layers of textured gain to dig into as a song progresses.
 If you feel like sharing the love, another guitarist can plug in and use the unit simultaneously.
 You can run the unit in Stomp mode, just like a pedalboard, in Scene mode, which brings multiple blocks of effects into play, or in Preset mode, in which you can assign tones to a footswitch for quick access.

 Elsewhere, there are dual expression inputs, full MIDI capability so you can automate switching and parameter control, plus two effects loops for inviting your outboard hardware to the party.
 You can save up to 256 presets, which can be tagged for easy search and recall, while live performances and rehearsals can be programmed in advance.